brianlam38/AWS-Certified-Security-Specialty/Chapter 2 - IAM, S3 and Security Policies.md

 * Delete Access Key ID / Secret Access Key (don't create new access keys via. root user)
 * Verify and delete IAM users that are not-legitimate.

-## IAM Policies
+### IAM Policies

 IAM policies specify what you are allowed to do with any AWS resource.
 You attach IAM policies to users, groups or roles.

 Types of IAM policies:
-* AWS Managed Policies
-* Customer Managed Policies
-* Inline Policies

-AWS Managed Policies:
-* Standalone policy created / administered by AWS, which occasionally changes.
-* Managed policy AWS Administrator has access to IAM, whereas PowerUser does not.
+* __AWS Managed Policies__: standalone policy managed by AWS.
+Managed policy `AWS Administrator` has access to IAM, whereas `AWS PowerUser` does not.

-Customer Managed Policies:
-* Standalone policy that you administer in your own AWS account.
+* __Customer Managed Policies__: standalone policy that you create and manage.

-Inline Policies:
-* Used if you want to maintain a strict one-to-one relationship between a policy and the principal entity that its applied to.
+* __Inline Policies__: Used if you want to maintain a strict ONE-TO-ONE relationship between policy and the principal entity that its applied to.
-* E.g. you want to be sure that permissions in a policy are not unintentionally assigned to a principal other than the one that the policy is intended for.
-* Inline policies don't show up in the exam much.

-## S3 Bucket Policies
+### S3 Bucket Policies

-S3 bucket policies specify what actions are allowed ot denied on the bucket.
+S3 bucket policies specify what actions are allowed or denied on the bucket.
 * They are attached only to S3 buckets.
-* They are bucket-level only (not bucket object-level).
+* They are BUCKET-LEVEL only (not bucket object-level).

 Why use S3 policy instead of IAM policy
 * You want to grant cross-account access to your S3 environment, without using IAM roles.
 * Your IAM policies reach the size limit (2kb for users, 5kb for groups, 10kb for roles).
 S3 supports bucket policies of up to 20kb.
-* You prefer to keep access control policies in the S3 env.
+* You prefer to keep access control policies in the S3 environment.

-S3 Policy best use case: management of individual S3 buckets
+__Management of individual S3 buckets__ = best use case of S3 bucket policies.
-* Having a deny policy for a specific bucket is easier than creating an IAM policy that denies access to a specific bucekt, then rolling that out to every user in your organisation.
+* Having a deny policy for a specific bucket is easier than creating an IAM policy that denies access to a specific bucket, then rolling that out to every user in your organisation.
 * Example scenario: bucket could contain everyone's performance reviews in it.

-Use the "AWS Policy Generator" to generate a S3 bucket policy.
+Use the __AWS Policy Generator__ to generate a S3 bucket policy.

-S3 Policy "EXPLICIT DENY" will always override an "ALLOW".
+In any AWS policy (IAM, S3, Key), a __DENY will always override an ALLOW__.

-## S3 Object Access Control Lists (ACLs)
+### S3 Object Access Control Lists (ACLs)

 S3 ACLs are a legacy access control mechanism.
 AWS recommends sticking to IAM policies and S3 bucket policies.
-However, S3 ACLs can be applied to individual objects/files as opposed to S3 bucekt policies.
+However, S3 ACLs can be applied to individual objects/files as opposed to S3 bucket policies.

 S3 ACL use cases:
-* If you nede fine grained permissions on individual files/objects.
+* If you need __fine grained permissions__ on individual files/objects.
-* Reachign size limit of 20kb for S3 bucket policies.
+* Reaching __size limit of 20kb__ for S3 bucket policies.

 Managing S3 object permissions
 * Click on object itself -> permissions
 * Applying S3 object policies to individual IAM users - possible but can only be done via.
 CLI or AWS API (not console).
 * Add S3 object access for other AWS Accounts by adding Account ID.

-Conflict policy example: IAM user policy denying all S3 read vs. S3 bucket with object open to the public.
+__Conflict policy example__: IAM user policy denying all S3 read vs. S3 bucket with object open to the public.
 * Even though an explicit DENY overrides all ALLOW policies... the user would still be able to access the object.
 WHY??? =>
 * The user CAN access objects in the public bucket via. the public bucket link (as an anonymous user).
 * The user CANNOT access objects in the public bucket via. opening the object within AWS console/CLI/API (as an AWS user).

 EXAM: Best exam practise is by creating your own S3 Bucket Policies, S3 Object ACLs, IAM User Policies etc.

-## Policy Conflicts (EXAM ESSENTIAL TOPIC)
+### Policy Conflicts (EXAM ESSENTIAL TOPIC)

 What happens if an IAM policy conflicts with an S3 policy which conflicts with an S3 ACL?